eduvis/eduvis.github.io/team.md

 ---
-layout: page
 title: Meet the Team
-description: Contained here is a briefly descriptive summary of the people involved in the Eduvis organisation
+description: Meet the people involved in the Eduvis organisation
 permalink: /team/
 ---